openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 There are two options to install OpenVINO Development Tools: installation into an existing environment with a deep learning framework that was used for model training or creation; or installation into a new environment.

-### Installation into the Existing Environment with the Source Deep Learning Framework
+### Installation into an Existing Environment with the Source Deep Learning Framework

 To install OpenVINO Development Tools (see the [What's in the Package](#whats-in-the-package) section of this article) into the existing environment with the deep learning framework used for the model training or creation, run the following command: